The-Discounters/vizsurvey/README.md

 npm install -g
 ```

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Other scripts

 ## Available Scripts

 Runs the app in the development mode.\
-Open [https://localhost:3000/dev] to view it in the browser.
+Open [https://localhost:3000] to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.